learn-co-students/sf-web-102819/12-git-workflows/README.md

 - [ ] Git commits are snapshots of changes to code.
 - [ ] Merge conflicts happen when the same file is edited and merged from different branches.
 - [ ] Leveraging branches keeps project and code organized.
-- [ ] Be the best always without compromise and never make mistakes ever
+- [ ] In the event of emergency, please use use emergency exits.

 ## Resources 🌳